Anxiety is a response to stress, and it can cause a variety of psychological and physical symptoms.

 Coping with anxiety

 Take long, deep breaths.
-Or try to distract yourself by listening to your favorite song or counting backwards from 100.
+Or try to distract yourself by listening to your favorite song or counting backward from 100.

 It takes time for your body to get the signal that you’re not in immediate danger, so don’t be too hard on yourself.